 Insurable interest exists when the purchaser of the policy will receive a greater benefit from the insured being alive, whether emotionally or financially.
-Without insurable interest, a life insurance policy is considered void from the beginning.
+Without insurable interest, a life insurance policy is considered void from inception.
 Policies without insurable interest are also considered against public policy, as they increase the risk of murder for profit.
 Even though insurable interest is mandatory at the time of application, it does not have to exist at the time of the insured’s death.

-Courts and state laws have created certain criteria that must be met when determining insurable interest.
+Courts and states have created certain criteria that must be met when determining insurable interest.
 If you purchase your own life insurance policy, insurable interest automatically exists.
 Insurable interest can also be created when the purchaser has a strong relationship with the insured.
 For example, the relationship can be based on blood, marriage or money.
 Spouses are considered to have insurable interest and generally so are parents, children, grandparents, grandchildren and siblings.
 Depending on the state, some engaged couples are also considered to have insurable interest.

-You can reach Miami Life Insurance Claims Lawyer J.P.
+You can reach Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email J.P. directly at [email protected].